Dr. Chris Jenkins

 Dr. Chris Jenkins is Chief Executive Officer of The Orianne Society.
 As CEO, Chris is responsible for providing strategic direction and overseeing day-to-day operations of the organization.
 Chris’ primary interests are in nonprofit management, land protection and stewardship and biodiversity conservation.
 He received a B.S. and M.S. from the University of Massachusetts in wildlife biology and wildlife conservation, respectively.
 Chris received his Ph.D. in biological sciences from Idaho State University.
 Chris has also worked with Wildlife Conservation Society, the U.S. Forest Service, U.S. Fish and Wildlife Service, University of Massachusetts, University of British Columbia and National Geographic.
-Chris’ current projects include land protection in Longleaf Pine ecosystems, ecology and conservation of Timber Rattlesnakes and the conservation of wildlife in the Great Northern Forests.
-Chris founded and chairs the IUCN Viper Specialist Group and has served on many board and committees including the National Committee for Partners in Amphibian and Reptile Conservation.
+Chris’ current projects include land protection in Longleaf Pine ecosystems, ecology and conservation of Timber Rattlesnakes and the conservation of Giant Tortoises.
+Chris founded and formally chaired the IUCN Viper Specialist Group and has served on many board and committees including the National Committee for Partners in Amphibian and Reptile Conservation, University of Georgia Press, and the Indian Ocean Tortoise Alliance.
 Chris has contributed to multiple scientific papers and has written multiple book chapters, including Modeling Snake Distribution and Habitat in the recently published book titled Snakes: Ecology and Conservation.
-Chris is currently writing a book titled, The Indigo Snake: A Complete Guide to their Biology, Behavior and Conservation.
+Chris is currently writing a book titled, Venomous Snakes of the Southeast with the University of Georgia Press.

 Gary serves as The Orianne Society’s Chief Financial Officer.
 After completing eight years of military service during the 1960’s, he obtained his B.B.A. in accounting from City University of New York-Baruch College.
 Upon graduation, he joined Ernst & Young and retired after 30 years with the firm.
 While with Ernst & Young he served in numerous capacities as an audit and consulting partner including, among other things, as a specialist in the healthcare and nonprofit industries.
 He is a practicing CPA and a member of the AICPA, NYSSCPAs, and other professional and social organizations.
 He has presented to a broad array of professional organizations on all aspects of accounting and operating matters and has served as an adjunct professor at New York Medical College.